Canada Invests in Indigenous-led Forest Economy in Quebec

 Canada Invests in Indigenous-led Forest Economy in Quebec Français

-KEBAOWEK, QC, Aug.
-10, 2021 /CNW/ - Canada's forest sector is an important source of employment for many Indigenous communities.
+ABITIBI-TÉMISCAMINGUE, QC, Aug.
+13, 2021 /CNW/ - Canada's forest sector is an important source of employment for many Indigenous communities.
 The Government of Canada is investing in Indigenous-led development projects across the country to promote new economic opportunities in the forest sector and in their communities.

-Marc G. Serré, Parliamentary Secretary to the Minister of Natural Resources and Member of Parliament for Nickel Belt, on behalf of the Honourable Seamus O'Regan Jr., Minister of Natural Resources, today announced a $240,000 investment to the Kebaowek First Nation to support the expansion of forest sector transportation activities.
-The investment helped the community secure an additional transportation truck to support training activities, which allowed the community to expand its workforce.
+Marc G. Serré, Parliamentary Secretary to the Minister of Natural Resources, on behalf of the Honourable Seamus O'Regan Jr., Minister of Natural Resources, today announced $277,129 to the Lac Simon First Nation to support the expansion of non-timber forest production activities in the region.
+The investment will help the community increase mushroom production and harvesting while balancing environmental protection with other forest activities.

 By investing in Indigenous participation in the forest sector, we can advance Indigenous self-determination, close socio-economic gaps and provide greener solutions that tackle climate change and transition toward a low-carbon economy.
 We recognize the value, both economically and spiritually, that the forest sector brings to these communities, and we're working toward building a stronger Indigenous forest sector.